 To a degree, yes.
 The magnetic flywheel system is more accurate as these are typically computerized and you will just punch in which level you want to be at.
 It’s the type that you see so often in the commercial gyms because these bikes are very popular.

 So if you want accuracy, this may be the one to go with.

-With the contact based resistance model with the flywheel, it can be slightly less accurate, but it’s generally still quite good.
+With the contact based resistance model flywheel, it can be slightly less accurate, but it’s generally still quite good.
 Most people should easily be able to complete their workout fine and see good advancements using this type of resistance, so it’s not something that you really need to be worrying about.

-If you are someone who’s say training for a road race and you need utmost precision, then the magnetic flywheel will take the edge.
+If you are someone who’s say training for a road race, and you need utmost precision, then the magnetic flywheel will take the edge.

 High Levels Of Resistance Achieved